eventnetusa/eventnet/src/_posts/maybelline-color-sensational.md

 ---
-title: WWD Beauty Biz - 2008 Awards Issue
+title: Maybelline Great Beauty Tour featured in WWD Beauty Biz
 date: 2008-12-12 00:00:00
 categories:
   - press
 featured_post: false
-excerpt: 'In 2008, WWD Beauty Biz Magazine named the EventNetUSA-produced Maybelline New York-Garnier the most innovative mass campaign of the year.'
+excerpt: 'In their 2008 Awards Issue, WWD Beauty Biz Magazine named the EventNetUSA-produced Maybelline New York-Garnier the most innovative mass campaign of the year.'
-hero_image_path: /uploads/maybelline-color-sensations-eventnetusa.jpg
+hero_image_path: /uploads/maybelline-garnier-great-beauty-tour-3.JPG
 content_section:
   - text_block_markdown: >-
       "Maybelline New York-Garnier is well on its way to taking over the beauty world, due in no small part to innovative ways of reaching consumers.